-- 3. Pre-trip diagnosis may also be initiated via communications.
-The operation is the same as for the keypad initiation described below except that should a test fail, the pre-trip mode will automatically terminate.
-When initiated via communications, a test may not be interrupted with an arrow key, but the pre-trip mode can be terminated with the PRE-TRIP key. - a.
-Press the PRE-TRIP key.
-This accesses a test selection menu. - b.
-TO RUN AN AUTOMATIC TEST: Scroll through the selections by pressing the UP ARROW or DOWN ARROW keys to display AUTO, AUTO 2 or AUTO 3 as desired and then press the ENTER key. - 1.
-The unit will execute the series of tests without any need for direct user interface.
-These tests vary in length, depending on the component under test. - 2.
+- 1. Press the PRE-TRIP key.
+This accesses a test selection menu. - 2.
+To Run an Automatic Test: Scroll through the selections by pressing the UP ARROW or DOWN ARROW keys to display AUTO, AUTO 2 or AUTO 3 as desired and then press the ENTER key. - The unit will execute the series of tests without any need for direct user interface.
+These tests vary in length, depending on the component under test.

 While tests are running, "P#-#" will appear on the left display, where the #'s indicate the test number and sub-test.
 The right display will show a countdown time in minutes and seconds, indicating how much time there is left remaining in the test.